philroche/django-httpsiframecookiesetter/README.md

 django-httpsiframecookiesetter
 ==============================

-A workaround for Safari's strict cookie policy when trying to write cookies from within an iframe under https
+A workaround for Safari's strict cookie policy when trying to write cookies from within an iframe under https.

+This fix is specific to Django and the CSRF cookie.

+When a specified URL is visited _and_ the request is secure _and_ there is no CSRF cookie then the user is redirected to a non secure view which sets the CSRF cookie (safari allows this) and then redirects back to the secure URL.

 Usage
 -----